seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 "If I were to say, monks, whatsoever in the world, with its gods, *Māras* and Brahmas, among the progeny consisting of recluses and Brahmins, gods and men, whatsoever is seen, heard, sensed, and cognized, thought after and pondered over by the mind, all that I do not know, it would be a falsehood in me."

 There is a difference of opinion as to the correct reading of this second declaration.
-Deep *Suttas* often present difficulties in determining the exact reading, and this is especially the case with the *Kāḷakārāmasutta*.
+Deep suttas often present difficulties in determining the exact reading, and this is especially the case with the *Kāḷakārāmasutta*.

 In this instance, the commentary has followed the reading *tam ahaṁ 'jānāmī'ti vadeyyaṁ, taṁ mama assa musā*, "if I were to say 'that I know', it would be a falsehood in me".
 But as we have pointed out earlier, this reading is not meaningful.[^fn812] That is probably why the *Chaṭṭhasaṅgīti-piṭaka* edition has followed the variant reading *tam ahaṁ 'na jānāmī'ti vadeyyaṁ*, "if I were to say 'that I do not know'.
 This departure from the commentarial tradition seems justifiable, since the Buddha has already declared that he knows all that.